GoogleCloudPlatform/DIY-Tools/gcp-data-drive/README.md

 ### Deploy to App Engine
 The shell script below can be executed from a bash shell.

-:warning: Edit the deploy script and app.yaml below for your needs.
-Used as it, the command below will deploy and new version of the default App Engine service.
+:warning: Edit the deploy script and app.yaml for your needs.
+Used as is, the command below will deploy and new version of the default App Engine service.

 ```bash
 git clone https://github.com/GoogleCloudPlatform/DIY-Tools.git